ChiefCheb/CSC199----ISC2-Cybersecurity-Training-and-Exam/Research/CourseSummary.md

 # ISC2 CC Course Summary

 I completed the ISC2 "Certified in Cybersecurity" online course as part of my CSC199 project.
+The course covered five domains of entry-level cybersecurity and prepared me for the CC certification exam.

-Here is a short summary of each domain:
+Summary of each domain:

 **Domain 1:** Security Principles
 - CIA Triad, risk management, MFA, governance